 The automakers in their infinite wisdom decided electric car charging must be done with a special-purpose charging cord.
 We cannot take a regular extension cord, plug it into a regular power outlet, and plug that directly into the car.
 The extension cord must be adapted to the charging port on our car.

-As we noted elsewhere the single phase AC charging port uses the J1772 protocol, with one of two plug types: A Field Guide to electric vehicle service equipment (EVSE's)
+As we noted elsewhere the single phase AC charging port uses the J1772 protocol, with one of two plug types: Types of electric car charging connectors, and compatibility: A Field Guide to electric vehicle service equipment

 The key to charging from a regular power outlet is to carry a charging station in the car.
 Every electric car is sold with a low power charging station that's meant to be a fallback in case you get stuck somewhere.
 It is compact and light enough to always be carried in the car.
 Even though its charging rate is very low, it's better than being completely unable to recharge at all.